elidickinson/shot-power-scraper/docs/github-actions.md

 ## Optimizing PNGs using Oxipng

-You can losslessy compress the PNGs generated using `shot-scraper` by running them through [Oxipng](https://github.com/shssoichiro/oxipng).
+You can losslessy compress the PNGs generated using `shot-power-scraper` by running them through [Oxipng](https://github.com/shssoichiro/oxipng).
 Add the following steps to the beginning of your workflow to install Oxing:

 ```yaml
     - name: Cache Oxipng